We can hardly get a spot. The entire restaurant – all 20 seats – is bustling like a Tokyo subway carriage with added party drugs.

 While the aim elsewhere in Sydney is to achieve the thickest and most treacherously porky tonkotsu broth, Suzuki is focused on refinement.
 The signature here is a masterfully rich but refined chicken and pork broth that’s generously loaded up with a rotating list of stellar toppings.

 Today’s toppings include grilled chicken (skin-on), soft-boiled egg, micro herbs and an assortment of charcoal-grilled mushrooms.
 It’s about what you’d expect when you give a former Manpuku head chef free rein to do whatever he wants.
-(Though there’s only one ramen on offer when we visit, diners can expect a second bowl after the official open that will change daily.)
+(Though there’s only one ramen on offer when we visit, diners can expect a second bowl that will change daily.)

 Ichibandori’s ramen is priced at $25.
 Good ramen, Suzuki says, is not a cheap product.
 It’s been pigeonholed that way, much like other Asian foods, but the ramen he makes (and he hopes other people will make) is created with the best ingredients, many imported from Japan.